arusak/record-player/README.md

 }
 ```

-'url' is the address of source video

-'type' is a mime-type of video file
+* 'url' is the path to a file or stream.
+* 'type' is optional.
+This is a mime-type for the loaded file.
+The browser tries to guess, but sometimes it need help.

-'start' and 'end' are the timestamps of the moment video was started and ended
+* 'start' and 'end' are the timestamps of the moment video was started and ended.
+It might be UNIX time or your custom time offset.

+### reset

+Stop downloading any content and reset all video sources.
+To be called on component destruction.

 ### API usage example
 ```